Damon A. Williams’ Inclusive Excellence Tour comes to App State - The Appalachian Online

-The three-day residency for the Inclusive Excellence Tour at App State began Monday night with a TED Talks-style address at the Schaefer Center that addressed diversity, equity, inclusion and change.
+The three-day residency for the Inclusive Excellence Tour at App State began Aug.
+27 with a TED Talk-style address at the Schaefer Center that addressed diversity, equity, inclusion and change.

 “Innovators share in common several key qualities across sector,” Damon Williams, the leader of the Inclusive Excellence Tour, said.